DIY Conflict Resolution Guidelines

 Stonewalling

-Sarcasm used in conflict
+10. Sarcasm used in conflict

-Any kind of abuse
+11. Any kind of abuse

-Threats
+12. Threats

-Triangulation and gossip
+15. Triangulation and gossip

-Name-calling
+16. Name-calling

 One of the greatest ways to honor your relationship is to seek outside help if you need it.
 If you are not able to reconcile on your own, involving the right other people is courageous, obedient, wise, humble, and loving.
-As you are seeking that help, I urge you to seek a Christian.
+As you seek that help, I urge you to seek a Christian.
 Not just someone who works with Christians or someone who is lukewarm — seek help from someone who proclaims Jesus as Lord of their life, who is unapologetic about the authority of Scripture, and someone whose life shows the fruit of reconciliation and service to Christ.
 If that person is trained in helping others and/or is a professional counselor, so much the better.

 Holy Spirit, fill us with wisdom, love, and patience.
 Lord, bring unity in this situation.
 We ask for healing and growth (which are often the same thing) on all sides.
 Show me where I have wronged and where I can apologize.
 Give me a soft heart.
 Help me to know how to offer healing, and give me the strength and humility to offer it generously.
 Please minister to my soul and make me more like you.
 And restore unity, Lord.
 Above all, may you be glorified and may your will be done far above what we could ask or imagine.
 Amen.